 You want an agent that has done the work you need done before, and done it well.
 This is why references are important.
 Whether you are selling or buying you want an agent who has expertise in that end of the business.
 Most of the best real estate agents specialize in one or the other.
 It is very rare for example to find an agent who is representing a lot of sellers who also has the time to go out and show multiple homes during the week.
 Most agents are not able to juggle too many balls without their service levels suffering.

 When you take the time to ask the right questions when interviewing a real estate agent you will have a much more pleasant & profitable experience.
 Xavier & Xavier are proven, local and experienced Realtors with RE/MAX Estate Properties and we service the entire South Bay Area and Palos Verdes Peninsula!
 Please lets us know how we can assist you or anyone you know who is looking to buy or sell real estate.
-Whether it is a first time home purchase or experienced move up buyer or seller, we have you covered with Xavier & Xavier 5 Star Level of Service and the best name in real estate, RE/MAX!
+Whether it is a first time home purchase or experienced move up buyer or seller, we have you covered with Xavier & Xavier Team's 5 Star Level of Service and backed by the best name in real estate, RE/MAX!

 Best of luck with buying or selling your next home!

 Visit Us on Facebook: https://www.facebook.com/SamandBinduXavier